-9.1.4 Risk Adjustment Data Validation Process (Slides 12-13)
+8.1.4 Risk Adjustment Data Validation Process (Slide 9)

 Risk adjustment data validation occurs every year.
-Figure 9A illustrates the overall data validation process.
+Figure 8A illustrates the overall data validation process.
 This process involves the coordination of multiple entities such as CMS, MA organizations, and CMS contractors.
-The data validation process begins with selecting MA organizations, then beneficiaries and their HCCs.
+The data validation process begins with selecting MA organizations, then beneficiaries and their respective HCCs.
 This occurs after the risk adjustment data submission deadline for calendar year payment.
 The stages of the risk adjustment data validation process are briefly described below:

-- Plan Selection: CMS designs a sampling plan to select MA organizations to participate in risk adjustment data validation.
+- ✤ STAGE 1 Plan Selection: CMS designs a sampling plan to select MA organizations for risk adjustment data validation.
 Once the MA organizations are selected, individual beneficiaries and their HCCs are selected on the basis of the sample framework.
 The sample is based on payment year risk adjustment data.
-Every MA organization has a chance of being selected for validation. - Medical Record Request Process: This stage is defined by three distinct segments:

-1) medical record request; 2) medical record submission (plan response); and 3) medical record receipt.
+Every MA organization has a chance of being selected for validation. - STAGE 2 Medical Record Request Process: Stage two is defined by three distinct segments: 1) medical record request; 2) medical record submission (plan response); and 3) medical record receipt.
 After the sample has been drawn, medical records are requested from the selected MA organizations.
-All correspondence with MA organizations related to Stage 1 is facilitated by the IVC. - Medical Record Review: After medical records are received by the IVC, certified ICD-9 coders review the medical records to validate the selected beneficiary HCC(s).
+All correspondence with MA organizations related to Stage 1 is facilitated by the IVC. - ➡ STAGE 3 Medical Record Review: After medical records are received by the IVC, certified ICD-9 coders review the medical records to validate the selected beneficiary HCC(s).
 During this stage, data discrepancies are identified.
 Data discrepancies occur when beneficiary medical record documentation does not match the risk adjustment data submitted for payment.
 A data discrepancy that results in an HCC assignment change is known as a risk adjustment discrepancy.
 All identified risk adjustment discrepancies undergo a second, independent medical record review to confirm the discrepancy.
 The second medical record review is conducted by the SVC.
 This activity is transparent to MA organizations.
-There is no correspondence between the SVC and plans during this stage. - Plan-Level Findings: At this point in the data validation process, CMS communicates plan-level findings from Stage 3 to participating MA organizations.
+There is no correspondence between the SVC and plans during this stage. - ✤STAGE 4 Plan-Level Findings: At this point in the data validation process, CMS communicates plan-level findings from Stage 3 to the selected MA organizations.
 Data discrepancies determined by medical record review are described.
 Additional feedback such as national and plan-level response rates and discrepancy rates are provided.
 Plan patterns, systemic problems, and plans in need of additional technical assistance may also be identified during this stage.

-- Payment Adjustment: After Stage 4 is completed, CMS analyzes plan-level findings and makes recommendations to the CMS Administrator on payment adjustment.
+- ✤ STAGE 5 Payment Adjustment: The CMS Administrator makes all decisions with regard to payment adjustment based on validation findings.
 A payment adjustment is based on a confirmed risk adjustment discrepancy.
-If the CMS Administrator decides to make the adjustment, then the change in risk adjustment payment is made.
-Payment adjustments are reflected in the Monthly Membership Report (MMR). - ≜→ STAGE 6 Appeals: After a payment adjustment is made, MA organizations have the option of appealing the change.
+If the CMS Administrator decides to make the adjustment, then the change in the risk adjustment payment is applied.
+Payment adjustments are typically reflected in the Monthly Membership Report (MMR). - ✤STAGE 6 Appeals: After payment adjustments are made, MA organizations have the option of appealing the change.
 In the event that a plan chooses to appeal, then the organization has 60 days from the date of the payment adjustment to respond.
-This process is fully described in the Appeals section of this module. - STAGE 7 Correct Payment: Once Stage 6 has been completed, the risk adjusted payment is now correct and final.
+This process is fully described in the Appeals section of this module. - STAGE 7 Correct Payment: The conclusion of the appeals process determines the correct risk adjusted payment for an MA organization.
+The original payment adjustment decision may stand (unchanged) or be reversed.
+All appeal decisions are final.

-Figure 9A - Data Validation Process
+Figure 8A - Data Validation Process

-9.2 Components of the Risk Adjustment Data Validation Process (Slides 14-59)
+8.2 Components of the Risk Adjustment Data Validation Process (Slides 10-35)

-Several key components of the data validation process are important for MA organizations to understand.
-These components will be thoroughly discussed and include the basis for sampling, the medical record request process, and receipt of medical record documentation by the IVC.
+The key components of the data validation process include: 1) sampling; 2) the medical record request process and the receipt of medical record documentation by the IVC; and 3) the medical record review.